luciany/nodejs-workshops/workshop02.md

 Workshop 2: Building a Website in Node.js
 ========

-- Recap of our basic web server from workshop 1
+- Recap of our basic web server from [workshop 1](https://github.com/strongloop/nodejs-workshops/blob/master/workshop01.md)
 - Creating a more advanced server with express
+ - Internals
+ - Middleware
 - Adding page routes
  - The `render` method
- - Brief foray into `module.exports`
 - Setting up static assets
 - 404 page
 - Authentication